Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 {\quad}This is a fundamental difference between classical and quantum systems, which has deep consequences.
 Quantum mechanics can be developed in a linear vector space, while classical mechanics cannot.

-\item \textbf{Quantum wholeness} \\ The presence of $Q(x,t)$ in the quantum Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D_des}, implies that Bohmian trajectories depend not only on the classical potential $V(x,t)$ but also on the quantum potential $Q(x,t)$, which is a function of the quantum ensemble of trajectories distribution, $R(x,t)$.
+\item \textbf{Quantum wholeness} \\ The presence of $Q(x,t)$ in the quantum Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D_des}, implies that Bohmian trajectories depend not only on the classical potential $V(x,t)$ but also on the quantum potential $Q(x,t)$, which is a function of the type of distribution of trajectories associated to different repetitions of the single-particle experiment, $R(x,t)$.
 In fact, it is the \textit{shape} and not the absolute value of $R(x,t)$ that acts on each individual quantum trajectory.
 On the contrary, each classical trajectory can be computed independently of the shape of the ensemble.
+The fact that the dynamics of one quantum trajectory in one particular experiment depends on the ensemble of other trajectories build from other identical experiments is highly counter-intuitive for our classical mind.